Appendix 2: CCFS workplan 2018

 At UWA, Marco’s team continues to investigate the role of sulfur in magmatic and life systems through detailed understanding of sulfur isotope systematics, as well as the continued study of a variety of ore deposits.

 5. AUSTRALIA’S PROTEROZOIC RECORD IN A GLOBAL CONTEXT

 Numerous exciting new findings, supported by Li’s ARC Laureate Fellow project, are due to be published in 2019.
 Writing up of palaeomagnetic results from the Yilgarn and Kimberley cratons will continue in 2019.

 6. FLUID REGIMES AND THE COMPOSITION OF EARLY EARTH

 Work in Australia will remain focused on Jack Hills.
 The characterisation of the oldest zircons from the W74 site and other locations along the traverse of former PhD student Qian Wang will continue with the aim of placing tighter constraints on the nature of Earth’s oldest crust.
-The database acquired in 2017 will be interrogated, and new results on Pb mobility will be prepared for publication.
-The quartzite locality with ~20% Hadean grains will be re-investigated and detailed characterisation of the new grains undertaken.
+Further work on Pb mobility in these grains will be undertaken using the Atom Probe.

-Another field trip to Labrador will be undertaken in mid-2018 to focus on the distribution of the most ancient gneissic components identified in the 2017 field season.
+Another field trip to Labrador will be undertaken in mid-2019 to focus on the distribution of the most ancient gneissic components identified in the 2017 field season.
 In addition, fieldwork will commence in several locations in West Greenland.

 Work will continue on both lunar rocks and Martian meteorite samples with the aim of constraining the age of the oldest crust and the precise timing of events in the early solar system.